ranfysvalle02/mdb-gnome/STANDALONE_EXPORT.md

 - Clean ZIP with only experiment files
 - Ready to edit and upload directly
 - No platform file extraction needed
+- **Recommended for iterative development**

-❌ **DON'T**: Upload standalone export directly
+✅ **CAN ALSO DO**: Upload standalone export directly (`/api/package-standalone/{slug_id}`)
+- Platform files are automatically filtered during upload
-- Contains platform files that shouldn't be in experiment directory
+- Works seamlessly, but includes extra files in ZIP
-- Requires manual extraction
+- No manual extraction needed

 ### For Standalone Deployment